 - Check the starting respiratory and pulse rates and record them including the starting time on the Multi-chart and shock follow up chart below (which you can prepare in your health facility to follow up children with shock and dehydration). - Infuse IV fluid at 15ml/kg over 1 hour.
-Use one of the following solutions, listed in order of preference: - o Ringer's lactate solution with 5% glucose\ - o 0.9 % normal Saline with 5% glucose\ (add 125 ml of 40 % or 100 ml of 50% glucose to 1 liter of 0.9% saline to make this fluid) - o Half-strength Darrow's solution with 5% glucose (dextrose) +
+Use one of the following solutions, listed in order of preference: - Ringer's lactate solution with 5% glucose - 0.9 % normal Saline with 5% glucose (add 125 ml of 40 % or 100 ml of 50% glucose to 1 liter of 0.9% saline to make this fluid) - Half-strength Darrow's solution with 5% glucose (dextrose) +

-- + It is not available in our country.
-If you get Darrow's solution, it is the best choice. - Observe the child and check respiratory and pulse rates every 10 minutes (see the shock follow up chart below).
+If either of these is used, add sterile potassium chloride (20 mmol/l) if possible. + It is not available in our country.
+If you get Darrow's solution, it is the best choice.

+- Observe the child and check respiratory and pulse rates every 10 minutes (see the shock follow up chart below).
 Follow the liver size, if the child is passing urine and weight gain. - If the respiratory rate and pulse rate increase and child is gaining weight, stop the IV rehydration and assume septic or cardiogenic shock. - If respiratory rate and pulse rate are slower after 1 hour, the child is improving.
 Repeat the same amount of IV fluids for another hour.
 Continue to check respiratory and pulse rates every 10 minutes. - After 2 hours of IV fluids, switch to oral or nasogastric rehydration with ReSoMal (special rehydration solution for children with severe malnutrition).
 Give 5-10 ml/kg ReSoMal every hour and continue to give F-75 every 3-4 hours for up to 10 hours or until fully rehydrated.